opendxl/opendxl-pxgrid-client-python/pydoc/_sources/basicancupdatepolicynotificationexample.rst.txt

-Once a connection is established to the DXL fabric, a :class:`dxlciscopxgridclient.client.CiscoPxGridClient` instance is created which will be used to invoke remote commands via Cisco pxGrid.
+Once a connection is established to the DXL fabric, a :class:`dxlciscopxgridclient.client.CiscoPxGridClient` instance is created which will be used to integrate with Cisco pxGrid.

 Next, the
 :meth:`dxlciscopxgridclient.client.AncClientCategory.add_update_policy_callback`